What You Should Know Before Buying a Snoring Mouthpiece

 Examples of thermoformable snoring mouthpieces include SnorBan, SomnoGuard 3, SomnoFit and SomnoFit-S. Among the mouth guards (for mouth snoring), somnipax shield is thermoformable, for instance.

-In contrast, individually manufactured splints – sometimes also called “dental splints” – are not fitted by the customer, but are individually designed by the dentist or dental technician based on the user’s dentiture.
+In contrast, individually manufactured snoring mouthpieces, sometimes called “anti-snoring dental splints”are not fitted by the customer, but are individually designed by the dentist or dental technician based on the user’s dentition.
 For that purpose the doctor takes an impression of your teeth and has a dental plaster made from them.

-Dental splints are characterized by a very precise fit.
+Anti-snoring dental splints are characterized by a very precise fit.
 Moreover, dental splints can be better adapted to various particularities of the jaw position.
 This has a positive impact on the effectiveness of the dental splint and it also makes it more comfortable to wear.
-Apart from that, the degree of protrusion can be set very precisely with a dental splint.
+Apart from that, the degree of advancement can be precisely set with a dental splint.

 The disadvantage of a custom-made MAD is that, due to the customisation, it is rather costly and it lacks flexibility.
-Once the splint has been made, it cannot be re-fitted afterwards through thermoforming.
-If the position of your teeth changed, a new splint would be due.
-In some cases users of dental splints also claim that due to their very precise fit, the splints would adhere too tightly to the teeth.
-This may affect the wearing comfort.
+Once the dental splint has been made, it cannot be re-fitted afterwards through thermoforming.
+If the position of your teeth changes, a new splint would be required.
+In some cases users of dental splints also claim that due to their very precise fit, the splints adhere too tightly to the teeth.
+This may make them less comfortable to wear.

 Pull vs. Pressure – Differences in Function

 All mandibular advancement devices follow the same principle: They try to prevent the tongue base from falling back into the throat, thus avoiding vibrations of the slackened tongue tissue.
 There are two different ways to put the tongue base under slight tension: Either the mandibular advancement device works with traction or it uses pressure.